Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

-In this section, we exploit machine learning techniques to bypass the two intractabilities in the Lagrangian formulation~\eqref{eq:lagrangian_II} discussed in previous section.
+In this section, we exploit machine learning techniques to bypass the two intractabilities of Lagrangian~\eqref{eq:lagrangian_II} discussed in previous section.
 These machine learning techniques eventually lead to a simple yet efficient algorithm for general optimization problems with stochastic dominance, while obtaining rigorous guarantees.